The Best 10-day Itinerary in Iceland

 Day 5 - Eastfjords

 Before getting deep into the region, you’ll come to two similar mountains, Eystrahorn and Vestrahorn.
-Despite looking like each other, they don’t resemble any other peaks in the country; they are composed of dark gabbro and boast defining twin summits.
-After admiring these, you will continue to the village of Djupivogur and begin to navigate the fjords.
+Despite looking like each other, they don’t resemble any other peaks in the country.

-Furthermore, this is one of the best places in the country for wildlife lovers to look out for their favorite animals.
-Wild reindeer, which travel in spectacular herds, can only be found in this region; those with keen eyes may also spot Arctic Foxes, which are abundant here.
-The cliffs will be home to hundreds of thousands of nesting seabirds of dozens of species, and offshore you may even see seals, dolphins, or even whales.
+Those with keen eyes may also spot Arctic Foxes, which live here.
+The cliffs will be home to hundreds of thousands of nesting seabirds of dozens of species, and you may see seals, dolphins, or even whales offshore.

-You’ll retire for the night in Egilsstadir town.
-If you have energy after your day on the road, be sure to check out the local sites, as Egilsstadir is a charming settlement.
+You’ll spend the night in East Iceland, where the town of Egilsstadir is located.
+If you have energy after your day on the road, check out the charming town’s local sights.

 Read more